 Their attractive colors attract hummingbirds to the garden.
-They are ideal for a pergola, trellis, and arches as they are best climbers.
+They are ideal for a vine for pergolas, on a trellis, and arches as they are best climbers.

 They can reach up to a height of 25 to 45 ft.
 For it to bloom, the vine has to receive full sunlight, but the leaves can still do well in the shade.